Thank you for reading our post, please rate this article at the end.

 Timber Creek Campground is the only paid site on the western side of Rocky Mountain National Park.
 You’ll find it on the banks of the Colorado River, just a few miles north of the Grand Lakes entrance.

 This site is available by reservation only.
-It features flush toilets, potable water and fire rings, along with an amphitheater, trash receptacles and staff on site.
+It features flush toilets, potable water, and fire rings, along with an amphitheater, trash receptacles, and on-site staff.
 The max RV and trailer length is 30 feet, and fees cost $30 per night.

 2. Estes Park KOA